1210 Old Sandwich Rd, Plymouth, MA 02360, USA

 This 116-acre woodland features a 0.85-mile loop trail with a steep climb up Hio Hill.
 At the top, you can look out across Cape Cod Bay.
 If you’re up for the challenge, it is well worth it!

 Look for the trailhead beside the parking area.
-It immediately turns uphill, entering a forest of oak, pine, pitch pine, fern and viburnum.
-The trail goes up and downhill, past a single holly tree, and arrives at a clearing that has been cut around an impressively tall pitch pine tree.
+It immediately turns uphill, entering a forest of oak, pine, and pitch pine, with fern and viburnum.
+The trail goes up and downhill, past a single holly tree, and arrives at a clearing that has been cut around an impressively tall pitch pine.
 There is a bench here (0.15 miles).

 Habitats and Wildlife